From the Director of Aviation Safety

 New advice has been released on preventing and treating corrosion on the external surfaces of piston engines and engine mounted components.
 Piston engines are sensitive to corrosion and ageing issues and if these factors are not properly monitored and controlled they can significantly impact on operations and airworthiness.
 Aircraft owners and operators are responsible for identifying conditions leading to corrosion and for taking appropriate actions and precautions.
 Where corrosion prevention maintenance is not carried out it can take a lot of work and expense to repair accumulated damage.
 Significant surface corrosion and pitting can under normal engine vibration stresses result in fatigue cracking.
 A new airworthiness bulletin sets out some of the key issues, including paints and protective coatings, engine cylinders and studs and engine accessories and hardware.
 Pitted surfaces on cylinder assemblies can cause the failure of components and external surfaces must be thoroughly inspected to be kept free of surface corrosion.
 Any corrosion must be removed and treated according to the engine manufacturer’s instructions.
 Cylinders with heavy corrosion or pitting should be replaced.

-Get more information on piston engine corrosion in the airworthiness bulletin.
+Get more information on 017.pdf in the airworthiness bulletin.

 Making it easier to understand safety management system requirements